Spogis/DWSIMChemDesign/README.md

 To install the necessary dependencies, you need to have Python installed on your system.
 If you don't have Python, you can download it [here](https://www.python.org/downloads/).
 After installing Python, follow the steps below:

-1. **Clone the Repository**

-   First, clone the Easy Curve Fit repository to your local machine.

-2. **Install Dependencies**
+1. **Install Python Requirements:**

-   Inside the project directory, there is a file called `requirements.txt` that contains all the necessary libraries.
+* Inside the project directory, there is a file called `requirements.txt` that contains all the necessary libraries.
 To install them, execute the following command: **pip install -r requirements.txt**

-   This will install all the necessary dependencies to run *ChemDesign: DWSIM Experiment Toolkit*.
+* This will install all the necessary python dependencies to run *ChemDesign: DWSIM Experiment Toolkit*.

-## Execution

-To install the application, follow these steps:
+2. **Toolkit Instalation:**
 * Download the [Toolkit Installer](https://github.com/Spogis/DWSIMChemDesign/tree/master/Toolkit%20Installer) zip file

-* Locate in your compluter de DWSIM Installation Folder
+* Locate in your computer de DWSIM Installation Folder
 * Extract the Toolkit Zip into *extenders* folder (Located Inside DWSIM Installation Folder)

 ## Example Datasets